 Benjamin is an outstanding church musician, composer, researcher and writer.
 He holds several degrees from Perkins School of Theology at Southern Methodist University.
 An active member of Faith Lutheran Church in Plano, Benjamin has won many awards and competitions.
 He has published on a wide range of topics in several scholarly publications.

-Sam, an outstanding church musician and composer at Zion Lutheran Church in Dallas, is a former student of Charles Ore.
-He is currently a DMA student at Baylor University.
-He has done considerable research and writing in the area of church music, especially in the area of “Children’s Song in the Lutheran Church.”
+Sam, an outstanding church musician and composer at Trinity Lutheran Church & School in Sheboygan, WI, is a former student of Charles Ore.
+He has completed his DMA program at Baylor University.
+Sam has done considerable research and writing in the area of church music, especially regarding children’s song in the Lutheran church.
+He recently spearheaded the festschrift for David Music--The Gift of Music (MorningStar 2022).